linnearice/Election_Analysis/README.md

         - Diane Degette, who received 73.8% of the vote and 272,892 number of votes.

 ## Summary
 DAI was successful in providing accurate and timely election results to the Colorado Board of Elections.
 The election results were tallied based on DAI's development of a Python coding script created by DAI's staff of experienced coders.
 DAI worked with the Colorado Board of Elections to develop the script to accomplish their needs.
 And, DAI wrote the script so that it could easily be applied to other similar elections.
 In today's world voter integrity is a necessity.
-DAI is offering to present this script to other election boards for implmentation.
+DAI is offering to present this script to other election boards for implementation.

 To that end, DAI can meet with other election boards so that the script fully meets their needs.
 The script may require very few changes.
 Specifically, a few modification examples could inlcude:
     1. ***data source file*** - Each election board would provide their own raw data file with the individual votes.
 The raw data may be presented in a different format from one voting board to another.
 In this event, a few tweaks to how the data is read into the script may be needed.